 James Sprunt Community College Title IX Policy

-James Sprunt Community College strives to make its campus safe and welcoming learning environments.
-Pursuant to the Clery Act, the Violence Against Women Act, the Campus SaVE Act and other applicable federal and state laws and regulations, the College hereby adopts these procedures when investigating, disciplining and educating the College community about sexual harassment and sexual-based violence.
+James Sprunt Community College strives to make its campus a safe and welcoming learning environment.
+Pursuant to the Clery Act, the Violence Against Women Act, the Campus SaVE Act, and other applicable federal and state laws and regulations, the College hereby adopts these procedures when investigating, disciplining, and educating the College community about sexual harassment and sexual-based violence.

 The College is committed to responding promptly and effectively when it learns of any form of possible discrimination based on sex.
 The College responds to reports of sexual harassment including sexual violence, as part of its efforts to stop the harassment and prevent its recurrence of possible sex discrimination.
 An individual who has questions or concerns regarding possible discrimination based on sex should contact the Title IX Coordinator or the Deputy Title IX Coordinator.
 Contact information for the Title IX Coordinator and the Deputy Title IX Coordinator is located at the end of this document.

 All members of the College community are expected to engage in conduct that contributes to the culture of integrity and honor upon which James Sprunt Community College is grounded.
 Acts of sexual misconduct, sexual harassment, dating, violence, domestic violence, and stalking, jeopardize the health and welfare of our campus community and the larger community as a whole.

 The College has established procedures for preventing and investigating allegations of sexual misconduct, sexual harassment, dating violence, domestic violence, and stalking that are compliant with Title IX federal regulations.